AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     [ 2.,  3/7.],  -> Item 4.
 Value `2`.
 Occupies 3 units of space in a backpack with 7 units of capacity.
     ],
 ```
+where EOS is the end of sequence symbol.

-**Decoder Input** Represents the previously select item.
+**Decoder Input** Represents the previously selected item.
 At the beginning it will be at the [SOS, SOS].

 ```bash
 array([